enyo/iris/README.md

 Every *procedure* and *procedure filter* receives a `Context` object that gets instantiated for every request.
-If you don't define a `ContextInitializer` yourself, you will always receive the default `Context` implementation, which only holds the `ServiceRequest` object.
+If you don't define a `ContextInitializer` yourself, you will always receive the default `Context` implementation, which only holds the `IrisRequest` object.

 If you want to have additional information in you context (like session data), you can define your own context class and provide a `ContextInitializer` to